shohil-kishore/twitter-data-toolkit/README.md

 - twitter-merger (working script): Aggregates all Tweets in a directory into one JSON file ready for analysis.

 # FAQ
-## Why should I use this endpoint?
+## Why should I use the Twitter API?
 Utilizing Twitter's Premium Search API is particularly useful in a research context as it allows you to collect full-fidelity data that can be replicated by others.

+## How much does it cost to use the Twitter API?
+For $99 USD, 100,000 Tweets can be collected using the Premium Search full-archive endpoint.